yannickschuchmann/whitelabel/README.md

 We use Google spreadsheets to store forms data.
 See https://github.com/jamiewilson/form-to-google-sheets Copy code from `vendor/googleSpreadsheetsTrigger.js`.
 Use `deepwebsite Form Notification` Slack App to create an incoming webhook for your channel.
+Add a channel here to get a webhook url: https://api.slack.com/apps/A019M7Z1S75/incoming-webhooks?